seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 But have I fall'n, or no?

 **EDGAR**
-From the dread summit of this chalky bourn.
+From the dread summit of this chalky born.
 Look up a-height; the shrill-gorged lark so far
 Cannot be seen or heard: do but look up.